nocounter87/nocounter87/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 Currently working on the book《Neural Networks from Scratch in Python》and will keep updating exercise in the book
+- 🔭 Currently working on the book《Neural Networks from Scratch in Python》and will keep updating relevant code and material
-- 🤔 Also studying and wish to establish personal symbol system for brief communication and logic deduction in the near future
+- 🤔 Also studying and wishing to establish personal symbol system for brief communication and logic deduction in the near future